 5) A Bio Line

 Including a short bio line in your email signature can be a great way of providing a little more information about you in an interesting way.
-For example, if you have a specialist niche, this is a great place to emphasise it to your email recipients.
+For example, if you have a specialist niche, this is a great place to emphasize it to your email recipients.

 Here is the bio line Neil Patel, an extremely well-known internet marketer, uses online: